Textualize/textual/docs/guide/design.md

 - `$text-muted` sets a slightly faded text color.
 Use this for text which has lower importance.
 For instance a sub-title or supplementary information.
 - `$text-disabled` sets faded out text which indicates it has been disabled.
 For instance, menu items which are not applicable and can't be clicked.

+### Colored text

+Colored text is also generated from the base colors.
+For example, `$text-primary` is a version of the `$primary` color tinted to ensure legibility.

 ## Additional variables

 Textual uses the base colors as default values for additional variables used throughout the framework.